 The meanings of the words are reinforced in a follow-up game called Someone Said.
 Each game includes nine sentences in which one of the answer words from the previous Phrase Master game is used but represented by a blank underline. |

 The teacher directs Someone Said by displaying one of the sentences on every player's device except for the devices of the two players in the score boxes.

 A player in the score box chooses one teammate to read the sentence out loud two times.
 The teacher will re-read the sentence if any pronunciation errors were made and then start a 20 second timer on everyone's device.
 The player must then repeat the sentence and replace "blank" with the correct word to score a personal bonus point and add ten points to his or her team's score from the previous Phrase Master game.
 An incorrect answer gives the other team an extra turn to score.
 When the game is over, all of the players on the winning team receive one bonus point.

 Bonus points can greatly increase personal scores.
 The formula for players' scores is 100 times the Percentage of Matched Words, plus 10 minus the average # of seconds, plus bonus points divided by level.
 Players and Classes are ranked according to their individual and group scores.

-The Say Blank game forces students to use their speaking and listening skills.
-Students learn words in both Phrase Master and Say Blank by combining them in useful grammatical structures.
+The Someone Said game forces students to use their speaking and listening skills.
+Students learn words in both Phrase Master and Someone Said by combining them in useful grammatical structures.
 Color Coded English lets students direct their own learning.
 They can review the words they matched and missed in games.
 They can view words by level or by topic.
 Students can search for words using English or their first language.

 If you can visualize a goal, you can achieve it.
 When you are competing amd cooperating, learning is more fun.
-The Phrase Master and Say Blank games are the perfect complements to any English course.
+The Phrase Master and Someone Said games are the perfect complements to any English course.

 Copyright 2017 © by Ted O'Brien